Emmanuel-Mafabi-Israel/python-running-reading-python-errors/Readme.md

 # Greeting App - Israel Mafabi Emmanuel

-This is a simple Python application that prints a greeting message.
+This is a simple Python application that simulates the basic types of errors encountered.

-## Features

-- Prints a message with a greeting and a name.

 ## Requirements